Microwave-activated gates between a fluxonium and a transmon qubit: The Cross-Resonance gate for medium frequency fluxonia

-In Fig.~\ref{fig:fid_drive} we plot gate infidelities as a function of drive strength for the four target transmon frequencies that we consider in the yield analysis in ~\cref{sec:arch}.
-We refer the reader so~\cref{app:fid} for the definition of gate fidelities.
+In Fig.~\ref{fig:fid_drive} we plot gate infidelities in the noiseless and noisy case as a function of the drive strength for the four target transmon frequencies that we consider in the yield analysis in Sec.~\ref{sec:arch}.
+We refer the reader to~\cref{app:fid} for the definition of gate fidelities and to~\cref{app:error_model} for details of the dielectric loss error model used for the noisy simulations.
 We consider a simple piece-wise Gaussian pulse and its echo version, where two piece-wise Gaussian pulses on the fluxonium at frequency $\omd/2\pi=\omt/2\pi$ and with opposite phase, are interleaved with single-qubit $\pi$ rotations around the $X$ axis on the fluxonium qubit (as for the transmon-transmon case \cite{corcoles:RB}).
 We provide more details about the pulses in~\cref{app:pulse}.
 We see that for the chosen target frequency range, the echo pulse generally outperforms the simple Gaussian pulse, especially at low drive strengths.
 This is because the echo pulse ideally cancels the effect of the unwanted $ZZ$ interaction (besides canceling the $X$-rotation on the transmon qubit), while the smaller the drive strength the larger the effect of the $ZZ$ interaction is compared to the CR effect~\cite{malekakhlagh2020}, which explains the lower fidelities in the simple pulse case.
 In all cases, we observe that with the echo pulse gate fidelities can be at least $99.5 \% $ in the noiseless case and at least $99.3 \%$ in the noisy case for all target frequencies.
 We remark that these were obtained without any pulse optimization and simply by matching the CR condition in Eq.~\eqref{eq:cr_condition} and the corresponding one for the echo pulse (see~\cref{app:pulse}).
 Optimal control techniques developed for the CR gate~\cite{kirchhoff2018} and more detailed techniques to understand the sources of error~\cite{korotkov2019, malekakhlagh2022} for the transmon-transmon case can also be applied to the transmon-fluxonium case to achieve higher fidelities.